k8-proxy/gp-sharepoint-plugins/Online/glasswall-hide-download-ext/README.md

     4. password: Password of the user with administrative permissions on the tenant.

 ### Build Package through CI/CD Pipeline
-- Open the Pipeline 'Glasswall-Office365-Hide-Download-CI' on [DevOps](https://dev.azure.com/xamariners/Glasswall/_build?definitionId=156).
+- Open the Pipeline 'Glasswall-Office365-Hide-Download-CI' on DevOps (tbd)
 - Click on Run pipeline

 ### Deploy Package through CI/CD Release
-- Open the Release 'Glasswall-Office365-Hide-Download-CI-Release' on [DevOps](https://dev.azure.com/xamariners/Glasswall/_release?_a=releases&view=mine&definitionId=1)
+- Open the Release 'Glasswall-Office365-Hide-Download-CI-Release' on DevOps (tbd)
 - Open latest Release and Re-Deploy OR Create New Release and Deploy.